sashite/open-standards.md/docs/Portable-Chess-Notation.md

 1. The details of the system MUST be publicly available and free of unnecessary complexity.
 2. The details of the system MUST be non-proprietary so that users and software developers are unrestricted by concerns about infringing on intellectual property rights.
 3. The system MUST work for a variety of programs.
 The format SHOULD be such that it can be used by chess database programs, chess publishing programs, chess server programs, and chessplaying programs without being unnecessarily specific to any particular application class.
-4. The system MUST handle games which are playable by many sides.
+4. The system MUST handle games which are playable by two sides.
 5. The system MUST be easily expandable and scalable.
 Examples: new chessboards, new opening positions, new actors, new moves, new rules, etc.
   * The system MUST be cross-variants.
     It SHOULD be able to represent games where sides MAY play